Flag_of_Alabama.svg

 Responsibility of the Taxpayer

-To participate in the Voluntary Disclosure Program, the taxpayer must:
+To participate in the Voluntary Disclosure Program, you must:

 • Enter into a binding agreement with ALDOR for at least a three-year look-back period.